 TRT for Men, Everything You Need to Know

-Testosterone is the male sex hormone in charge of not only the male characteristics but also health in general.
-While it is the dominant hormone in males, it is also beneficial in women.
-Low testosterone is also referred to as low-T or testosterone deficiency.
-The testosterone levels in men might deplete because of various reasons but regardless of the reason for its decline, the low levels in the body might have serious implications on the body.
+Testosterone is the male sex hormone in charge of not only male characteristics but also health in general.
+While it is the dominant hormone in males, it also benefits women.
+Low testosterone is also referred to as low T or testosterone deficiency.
+The testosterone levels in men might deplete because of various reasons, but regardless of the reason for its decline, the low levels in the body might have severe implications for the body.
 To that end, testosterone replacement therapy(TRT) is done to counter low-T.

 What is TRT

-Testosterone Replacement Therapy (TRT) is a form of treatment used for managing low testosterone levels in men.
+Testosterone Replacement Therapy (TRT) is a treatment used for managing low testosterone levels in men.
 It is also known as Androgen Replacement Therapy and is only recommended after hypogonadism diagnosis.
-The hormone is administered into the body through different methods, including oral medications, topical creams & gels, intermuscular injections, and transdermal patches.
+The hormone is administered through different methods, including oral medications, topical creams & gels, intermuscular injections, and transdermal patches.

-You might experience some of the symptoms which are a sign of testosterone deficiency, but it might not be an indication that you suffer from it.
+You might experience some of the symptoms that are a sign of testosterone deficiency, but it might not indicate that you suffer from it.

 Is it For Me?

-You might have all the symptoms of Low-T, from those affecting the mind, sexual function, and body, requiring you to get TRT treatment.
+You might have all Low-T symptoms, from those affecting the mind, sexual function, and body, requiring you to get TRT treatment.
 While this does not mean that you have testosterone deficiency, it could be a reason for the symptoms.
 That said, below are some of the common symptoms of Low-T.

 Increased Body Fat

 When the testosterone levels in men drop, they start developing body fat.
-In fact, if the estrogen levels exceed the testosterone levels, they might develop gynecomastia which also means enlarged breast tissues.
+If the estrogen levels exceed the testosterone levels, they might build gynecomastia which also means enlarged breast tissues.

 Strenuous Erections